mandel59/hxrobot/README.md

 HxRobot is a Robot Language interpreter written in Haxe.
 Write a frontend and ship the interpreter to various platforms!

-A frontend is need to implement below methods:
+A frontend is needed to implement below methods:

 ```haxe
 typedef Screen = {